 How Long Can Your Cat Eat Baby Food?

 Ideally, your cat should eat baby food for just two to three days before you transition it back to standard cat food; raw, gently cooked or canned food.
 It is important that you transition your cat by the third day, so as to avoid malnutrition.
-Baby food is designed as an omnivorous diet which does not contain fresh raw organs, bones, and meat.
+Baby food is designed as an omnivorous diet that does not contain fresh raw organs, bones, and meat.
 Cats, unlike babies, require fresh meat, as it contains important nutrients such as taurine for their survival.

 Baby food is deficient in taurine, which is one of the reasons why it can not be a long term substitute for cat food.
 Taurine is an essential amino acid for the healthy living of cats.
 Humans can produce taurine on their own, while cats must get externally; which is from their food.
 Health complications may arise should your cat be low on taurine.